-Changes and/or additions to the USMTS 2021 Rules & Regulations are underlined and highlighted in red.
+Changes and/or additions to the USMTS 2023 Rules & Regulations are underlined and highlighted in red.
 Changes made for grammatical purposes or to improve clarity are not highlighted.
-All participants and officials are expected and required to additionally be familiar with the definitions and details in the USMTS 2020 Rules & Regulations.

 The United States Modified Touring Series shall hereafter be simply referred to as the USMTS throughout the rules description.
-USMTS official(s) shall include all personnel employed as an official by the participating racetrack.
+USMTS officials shall include all personnel employed as an official by the participating racetrack.